ciriuspet_logo Cirius Petpedia

 • Provide at least two 10–15 minute interactive play sessions daily

-• In multi-cat households: implement the +1 resource rule (one litter box per cat plus one extra; same for feeding stations)
+• In multi-cat households: implement the +1 resource rule (one litter box per cat plus one extra; same for feeding stations); if you are introducing a new cat, a structured gradual protocol reduces the chronic stress that triggers overgrooming

 • Consider synthetic pheromone diffusers (F3 fraction) in areas where overgrooming occurs most